Arieleandrovv/landing/README.md

 Link your GitHub repository to Vercel

 1. Go to Vercel and log in or sign up.
-2. Click on the "New Project" button.
+2. Click on the import repository.
-3. Select your GitHub repository.
+3. Select your GitHub repository
+4. **Configure Environment Variables in Vercel**:

+   - Go to your project settings on Vercel.
+   - Under **Settings** > **Environment Variables**, add the following variables:
+     - `NEXT_PUBLIC_SUPABASE_URL`: The URL of your Supabase project (e.g., `https://your-project-id.supabase.co`).
+     - `NEXT_PUBLIC_SUPABASE_ANON_KEY`: The anonymous key for your Supabase project.

-4. Deploy your project
+5. Deploy your project
-5. Vercel will automatically build and deploy your project.
+6. Vercel will automatically build and deploy your project.
 It will provide you with a unique URL to access your live project.